johnwclemens/ansi_tabs/README.md

 Developed and tested on Windows 7 Professional with Service Pack 1.

-This module is the entry point for the tabs application.
+The tabs.py module is the entry point for the tabs application.
 The tabs application is essentially an old school console based tabs editor.
 The notation used is intentionally efficient using a single character for each tab and or tab modification.

 A tab character represents the finger position or fret number being played on a particular string.
 The value '-' denotes an unplayed or completely muted string.
 The [0-9] and [a-o] characters are used to represent the tabs or frets.
 The value '0'